-- Keep all activities you lead to a max of 60 minutes. - Nature walks that remain within 1/5 mile of the facility don't require any special training or gear - Nature walks that travel between 1/5 and 1⁄2 mile from the facility have these additional requirements: Volunteer must have taken the Risk Management & Leadership training session in the past 3 years, must carry a Highland or Pinkham first aid kit, and must verbally review the "Liability Statement" from the Trip Introduction Talk with their group at the beginning of the nature walk. - Do not lead nature walks that travel farther than 1⁄2 mile from the facility
+- Keep all activities you lead to a max of 60 minutes. - Nature walks that remain within 1/5 mile of the facility don't require any special training or gear - Nature walks that travel between 1/5 and 1⁄2 mile from the facility have these additional requirements: Volunteer must have taken the Risk Management & Leadership training session in the past 3 years, and must carry an AMC first aid kit from the lodge. - Do not lead walks that travel farther than 1⁄2 mile from the facility or will last longer than 60 minutes.